azl397985856/leetcode/thinkings/basic-data-structure-en.md

-# Fundamental data structure
+# Basic data structure

-> WIP: the translation of `fundamental data structure` is on the way.
+> WIP: the translation of `basic data structure` is on the way.

 This article is not going to intepret data structures, but help you to `review and understand` data structures and algorithms with real scenes.
 So, if you have a poor data structure foundation, you'd better to read some basic courses about data structures before reading this.